princepoirier/capstone-weather/module-d.md

    }
    ```

+**Step 18: Assign 'active' set to C button**<br />
-1. Before testing the toggling of the units visually, assign `active` to the `setC` button using JavaScript, on the line immediately before the recently assigned listeners:
+Before testing the toggling of the units visually, assign `active` to the `setC` button using JavaScript, on the line immediately before the recently assigned listeners:
    ```javascript
    setC.classList.add(`active`)
    ```

 #### C. Unit conversion

+**Step 19: Write a function that will receive an F argument**<br />
-1. Write a function named `toCelsius` that will receive a `fahrenheit` Number as an argument, and will `return` the result of `(fahrenheit - 32) * 5/9` - which is the equivalent celsius value
+Write a function named `toCelsius` that will receive a `fahrenheit` Number as an argument, and will `return` the result of `(fahrenheit - 32) * 5/9` - which is the equivalent celsius value

    ```javascript
    // Convert F to C
    let toCelsius = (fahrenheit) => {